 The ASA uses port 1521 for SQL*Net.
 This is the default port used by Oracle for SQL*Net.
 This value, however, does not agree with IANA port assignments.

 The ASA listens for RADIUS on ports 1645 and 1646.
-If your RADIUS server uses the standard ports 1812 and 1813, you can configure the ASA to listen to those ports using the
+If your RADIUS server uses the standard ports 1812 and 1813, you can configure the ASA to listen to those ports using the authentication-port and accounting-port commands.

 Port numbers can be viewed online at the IANA website: